How has Coronavirus Changed Behaviour?

 - A collapse in international passenger numbers and quarantine for those who arrive from certain countries.

 - Disruption of supply chains, initially from China, but now more widespread.

 - A sharp fall in advertising spending for travel and hospitality sectors.

 - Major investment decisions being put on hold.

 - Huge falls on financial markets as analysts expect company failures.
 The worst recession in over 300 years in the UK.

 Social isolation for instance is known to be harmful for our mental and physical health.
 Rising unemployment is likely to make matters worse for those affected by the economic downturn.

-For businesses a lack of face-to-face contact can be detrimental to creativity and team building.
-Whether it is joining the smokers outside the office or having lunch with a colleague, these social activities are an important and beneficial part of the office experience.
+Secondly, for businesses a lack of face-to-face contact can be detrimental to creativity and team building.
+Whether it is joining the smokers outside the office or having lunch with a colleague.
+These social activities are an important and beneficial part of the office experience.
 However, it also creates opportunities for businesses to become more resilient by enabling home-working and establishing systems and processes for managing virtual offices.